A Convergent Generalized Krylov Subspace Method for Compressed Sensing MRI Reconstruction with Gradient-Driven Denoisers: Numerical Experiments

 \Cref{fig:RadialKnee1CostPSNR} presents the cost and PSNR values versus the number of iterations and wall time of each method on the knee $1$ image with radial acquisition. \Cref{fig:RadialKnee1CostPSNR}s (a) and (c) show CQNPM converged faster than APG in terms of the number of iterations.
 In this experimental setting, we found that CQNPM made faster progress than \PropM in the early iterations.
 Then \PropM exceeded CQNPM in the later iterations.
 This observation is slightly different from \Cref{fig:SpiralBrain1CostPSNR}.
 Although all methods have convergence guarantees under the same assumptions, we cannot guarantee that their iterates follow the same trajectory.
 One possible explanation is that using a subspace in \PropM may sometimes act as an additional constraint, guiding the iterates along a more favorable path toward a minimizer.
 The detailed study of this direction is beyond the scope of this paper and is left for future work. \Cref{fig:RadialKnee1CostPSNR}s (b) and (d) display the cost and PSNR values of each method versus wall time.
 Evidently, \PropM converged faster than others in terms of wall time, which is consistent with the previous observation.

 \Cref{fig:RadialKnee1:visual} reports the reconstructed images of each method at $50$th and $100$th iterations.
 From this experiment, we observed that \PropM demonstrated the best visual quality among all methods. \Cref{tab:RadialKneeOthers} reports the PSNR and wall time performance of each method on the remaining five knee test images.
 We ran APG for $100$ iterations and then compared how many iterations were required by the other methods to exceed the PSNR value achieved by APG. \Cref{tab:RadialKneeOthers} also reports the PSNR values and wall time of CQNPM and \PropM at $100$ iterations.
 Consistently, we observed similar beharior as in \Cref{tab:SpiralBrainOthers}.
-The supplementary material includes additional results on the brain images with radial acquisition, which show similar trends.
+The supplementary material includes additional results on the brain images with radial acquisition, \MRcb{as well as the SSIM metrics} that show similar trends.